-The BC SPCA is opposed to keeping wild and exotic animals in captivity (PDF), unless the Five Freedoms can be met.
+The BC SPCA is opposed to keeping wild and exotic animals in captivity, unless the Five Freedoms can be met.
 This is impossible for intelligent and social animals like primates, elephants and cetaceans, and animals with large home ranges like bears, lions, tigers and other big wild cats.

-Individuals and organizations should phase out collections of these animals.
-Until then, they must strive to meet the Five Freedoms at all life stages, on and off exhibit.
+Phasing out collections of these animals is a step in the right direction.
+Until then, individuals and organizations should strive to meet the Five Freedoms at all life stages, on and off exhibit.
 This means creating species-specific enclosures that meet the physiological, emotional and behavioural needs of the animals.

-The BC SPCA opposes the capture, confinement and breeding of marine mammals for entertainment or educational display (PDF).
+The BC SPCA opposes the capture, confinement and breeding of marine mammals for entertainment or educational display.
 We support phasing out these programs because it is not possible to fully meet the Five Freedoms.

 Institutions, facilities and businesses that have marine mammals must aim to provide the Five Freedoms and meet the highest professional accreditation standards.

 Concern for captive cetaceans is growing among the public and scientific community.
 The BC SPCA recognizes that animals currently in captivity are not releasable.
-We support creating sanctuaries for whales and dolphins to provide the large and diverse habitats they need.
+We support creating sanctuaries for whales and dolphins to provide the large and diverse habitats they need, such as the work of the Whale Sanctuary Project to build the first-of-its kind sanctuary in Nova Scotia.

 In April 2014, the BC SPCA made bylaw recommendations to the Vancouver Park Board toward phasing out cetacean programs at the Vancouver Aquarium.
 Read our letter to the Vancouver Park Board (PDF).